-14 Proven Ways to Optimize Listings for Selling on Walmart.com
+14 Proven Ways to Optimize Listings on Walmart.com

 Walmart.com’s eCommerce marketplace is growing fast.
 In 2020, it’s projected to hit 5.3% of retail eCommerce sales share.
 This puts it right behind the Goliath of eCommerce, Amazon.
 For brands, there are advantages to competing in Walmart’s smaller, cozier marketplace.
 Selling on Walmart.com means less competition and more exposure for your brand… but only if you play your cards right.

 To succeed on Walmart, there are ultimately two “wins” that you need to master: you need to “win the click” from the search results page, and you need to “win the sale” from your item page If you follow these 14 tips, you’ll be achieving your double win in no time!

 1. Incorporate SEO into Listings